robert-cronin/robert-cronin/README.md

 ## 🔭 Currently Working On

+- Using GenAI to improve our participants' return-to-work journey @ leapforward.ai 🚀
 - Building a Raspberry Pi microk8s cluster.
 - Helping out with the Kubernetes documentation and testing.
 - Learning about compilers.